Bevan Spencer von Einem

 Bevan Spencer von Einem (born 29 May 1946) is a convicted child murderer and suspected serial killer from Adelaide, South Australia.

-An accountant by profession, he was convicted in 1984 for the murder of 15-year-old Adelaide teenager Richard Kelvin, the son of local television and radio personality Rob Kelvin. von Einem is serving life imprisonment.
+An accountant by profession, he was convicted in 1984 for the murder of 15-year-old Adelaide teenager Richard Kelvin, the son of local television and radio personality Rob Kelvin.
+Von Einem is serving life imprisonment.
 He was in G Block of Yatala Prison for decades but was transferred to Port Augusta Prison in the north of the state in 2007.
+Von Einem was a suspect in several other murders, but never formally charged in those cases.

 Early public image

-Von Einem first came to attention on the night of 10 May 1972 when two gay men were thrown into the River Torrens by a group of men believed to be police officers.
-The river bank was a popular beat where gay men would meet covertly, as homosexual acts were illegal in South Australia at that time.
-One of the men, Dr. George Duncan, a British lecturer in law who had arrived in Australia only seven weeks before, was drowned.
-The other, Roger James, suffered a broken leg and after crawling to the road was rescued by von Einem, who was driving past.
-Von Einem then took James to Royal Adelaide Hospital, where he recovered from his injuries.
+Von Einem first came to attention on the night of 10 May 1972 when he came to the aid of a Roger James, a gay man who had been thrown into the River Torrens during the Murder of George Duncan.
+A group of police officers were suspected of these crimes, but nobody was formally charged or convicted.

+The area was a popular beat where gay men would meet covertly, as homosexual acts were illegal in South Australia at that time.
+Duncan, a British law lecturer who had arrived in Australia only seven weeks before, died of drowning as he was unable to swim.
+Roger James was also thrown into the river, and suffered a broken leg.
+James managed to crawl to the roadside, where von Einem saw him and rendered assistance by driving him to the Royal Adelaide Hospital.
+James recovered from his injuries.